 You need time and curiosity to undercover the several layers of the city composed of 400.000 "Bolognesi", its inhabitants, the students and the academic army, the immigrants and the old workers cycling through the town.

 Bologna shakes slowly during the day.
 Maybe because of its medieval and ancient traditions.
 Maybe because Bolognesi like to enjoy their life every minute of the day or because porticos on rainy and sunny days are so welcoming that you do not need to rush back home.
 The slow rythm of the town is contagious.

-Some of the most famous and important products of Italy are produced in Bologna or next to it.
+Some of the most famous and important food products of Italy are produced in Emilia Romagna.
 Parmigiano Reggiano, aceto balsamico tradizionale di Modena, prosciutto di Parma, culatello, mortadella, tortellini, lasagne are just few examples.

 So, if you still wonder where is Bologna, you definitely have to come.

 For any information, please, contact us at email@example.com